Visit Us at the Urban Farm!

 Insect Detectives: Students will learn about the helpful and harmful insects and worms that live at the farm.
 We will observe them and discuss how they benefit the farm through pollination and making compost. (recommended for all ages)

 Food Justice: Students will get an opportunity to discuss local food access, food deserts, and food systems as it applies to people living in urban areas.
-A healthy snack will be enjoyed along with the opportunity to plant something that will be harvested and donated to local families in need. (recommended for middle and high school only)
+Students will have the opportunity to plant something that will be harvested and donated to local families in need. (recommended for middle and high school only)

 Biodiversity: Students will get an opportunity to investigate the benefits of biodiversity in farming.
 Students will learn how regenerative farming plays an important role in combating climate change.
-A healthy snack will be enjoyed along with the opportunity to plant something that will be harvested and donated to local families in need. (recommended for middle and high school only)
+Students will have the opportunity to plant something that will be harvested and donated to local families in need. (recommended for middle and high school only)

 We offer a variety of hands-on educational activities and can tailor field trips to your needs and interests.